Akonnor’s Ghana tenure begins with resounding Mali defeat | Goal.com

 Similarly, they had only been defeated once by the Eagles in the previous five matches between the regional rivals.

-The Black Stars will look to make amends when they meet Qatar in another international friendly on Monday.
+The Black Stars will look to make amends when they meet Qatar in another international friendly on Monday, while Mali face Iran on Tuesday.